MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-to-azure-using-msi.md

 [!INCLUDE [Terraform abstract](./includes/abstract.md)]

 [Managed identities for Azure resources](/entra/identity/managed-identities-azure-resources/overview) is used to authenticate to Azure Active Directory.
-HashiCorp recommends using either a Service Principal or managed identity if you are running Terraform in a non-interactive manner.
-There are two types of managed identities: *system-assigned* and *user-assigned*. in this articcle, you'll learn how to use system-assigned identities.
+HashiCorp recommends using either a Service Principal or managed identity if you're running Terraform in a non-interactive manner.
+There are two types of managed identities: *system-assigned* and *user-assigned*.
+In this article, you learn how to use system-assigned identities.

 ## Define a system-assigned managed identity